Managed Intake or Admissions Training Playbook

 - Lost-and-found resources online, such as local Facebook pages and other social websites, such as Nextdoor.com.

 You can also gather excess supplies (leashes, collars, crates, etc.) to have on hand to assist with owner retention.

 - Compile a list of shelters and rescue groups in your community that may be able to take animals.
-Be sure to include any specific intake requirements that they have (species, specific breeds, seniors, etc.).
+Be sure to include any specific intake requirements that they have when sharing out information (species, specific breeds, seniors, etc.).